10 Tips for Winter Riding

 With cosy country pubs and their roaring log fires at regular intervals along the trails there are plenty of opportunities to stop and warm up.
 There are less riders on the trails in winter and the crisp, calm, clear days can make for some very enjoyable riding.

 However, it's important to be well-prepared and take certain precautions to ensure a safe, warm and enjoyable ride.
-Here are some winter riding tips from Trail Hub's resident coach Chris 'Foggie' Foggin to help you make the most of the Otago cycle trails this winter:
+Here are 10 great tips for winter bike riding from Trail Hub's resident coach Chris 'Foggie' Foggin to help you make the most of the Otago cycle trails this winter:

 - Check the weather: Before heading out, check the weather forecast for the trail you plan to ride.
 Whilst snowfall is usually confined to the mountain tops and is a rarity on the trails, the winter weather in Central Otago can sometimes be harsh or change quickly, so make sure you're aware of any potential storms, strong winds, or icy conditions.
 You might also want to start later in the morning once it's warmed up.... perhaps a chance for a second coffee!

-- Dress appropriately: Layer your clothing to accommodate changing temperatures.
+- Prepare appropriately: Be self-sufficient and carry the right gear including a basic toolkit.
+Layer your clothing to accommodate changing temperatures.
 Start with a moisture-wicking base layer, add a warm insulating layer, and top it off with a windproof and waterproof outer shell.
 Don't forget warm gloves, a hat, and a buff or scarf to protect your face from the cold.
 Sunglasses can be important to help protect your eyes from windchill as you ride along.
 Always wear a good quality helmet.

 "There's no such thing as bad weather, only the wrong clothes"!
 Wrap up warm and the Otago Central Rail Trail is ideal for winter riding.